A Mecke-type characterization of the Dirichlet-Ferguson measure: Introduction and the main result

-Recall the following characterization of~$\PP_\sigma$, usually known as the \emph{Mecke identity}. \begin{thm*}[Mecke identity for~$\PP_\sigma$ {\cite[3.1]{Mec67}}] Let~$X$ and $\sigma$ be as above and let $\mcQ$ be a random measure over~$X$.
+We denote by~$\PP_\sigma$ the law of a Poisson point process with intensity~$\sigma$, and we write~$\gamma\sim\PP_\sigma$ to indicate that~$\gamma$ is distributed as~$\PP_\sigma$.
+Recall the following characterization of~$\gamma\sim \PP_\sigma$, usually known as the \emph{Mecke identity}. \begin{theorem*}[Mecke identity for~$\PP_\sigma$ {\cite[Satz~3.1]{Mec67},~\cite[Thm.~4.1]{LasPen17+}}] Let~$\mbbX$ and $\sigma$ be as above and let $\gamma$ be a random measure over~$\mbbX$.
 Then, the following statements are equivalent: